olbeimarton/dynetR/README.md

  `output<-dynetR(mList)`

 The main function, `dynetR`, returns a list of items.
-The first item in the list is a dataframe with the node rewiring values:
+The first item in the returned list is a dataframe with the node rewiring values:
 ```
 > output
 [[1]]